GitKroz/handy-devops-tools/STYLEGUIDE_Python.md

 ## General

-Shall be compliant with official [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/) **with exceptions** which are described in this document.
+Shall be compliant with official [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/) **with exceptions/specifications** described in this document.

 ## Code Layout